 STEP 2: FIND WAYS TO EXPLOIT YOUR CONSTRAINT(S)

 Start by finding ways to unlock capacity at the bottlenecks without additional investments (i.e. without buying new equipment or hiring new staff).
-In the book / full book summary, we explore some strategies to do so.
+In our complete book summary of The Goal: A Process of Ongoing Improvement, we explore some strategies to do so.

 STEP 3: SUBORDINATE EVERYTHING TO THE CONSTRAINT(S)

 Let the bottlenecks set the pace for the entire system.
-In the book / complete 12-page summary, we elaborate on (a) why you should not match resource capacity exactly with market demand and (b) why you must allow the bottlenecks to dictate the pace for the whole system and have a buffer at the bottlenecks.
+In our complete 12-page summary we elaborate on (a) why you should not match resource capacity exactly with market demand and (b) why you must allow the bottlenecks to dictate the pace for the whole system and have a buffer at the bottlenecks.

 STEP 4: ELEVATE THE SYSTEM CONSTRAINT(S)